 The Government argued that the applicant’s expressions fell outside the scope of ECHR protection as the use of defamatory expressions had not been necessary to inform the readers of the newspaper.
 Even assuming that there had been an interference, it had been prescribed by law, namely Articles 362 and 363 of the Criminal Code, and had served a legitimate aim, the protection of B.M.’s reputation.
 According the Government, B.M. was not a public figure and the wider limits of criticism did not apply to him.
 In addition, the applicant’s post had not contributed to a debate of greater public interest that would justify a degree of provocation or exaggeration.
 Lastly, according the Government, the interference had been necessary in a democratic society and the courts had struck a fair balance between the contrasting interests.

-Turning to the merits of the case, the ECtHR found that the interference in question was prescribed by lArticles 361 and 367 of the Greek Criminal Code, and that it pursued the legitimate aim of protecting the reputation or rights of others.
+Turning to the merits of the case, the ECtHR found that the interference in question was prescribed by Articles 361 and 367 of the Greek Criminal Code, and that it pursued the legitimate aim of protecting the reputation or rights of others.

 The ECtHR went on to outline the general principles as a background to examine whether the interference was “necessary in a democratic society” referring to Stoll v.
 Switzerland [GC] [2007] 69698/01, § 101, Pentikäinen v.
 Finland ([GC] [2015] 11882/10, § 87, and Bédat v.
 Switzerland [GC] [2016] 56925/08, § 48.